IATA-Cargo/one-record-first-steps/README.md

 ![Image15](./assets/image/image15.PNG)

-10. If everything is setup correctly, you will see the server information of the AWS server
+10. If everything is setup correctly, you will see the server information of the NE:ONE local server

 11. Copy the access token in Authentication tab of the Example Workflow folder